ehrpg/qstar/docs/character-creation.md

 [Flaws](/character/flaws).

-Also, while creating a character [Downtime](/character#downtime-dt) can be traded for any other Means.
-One [Downtime](/character#downtime-dt) provides two of any other Means, or one of two Currencies each.
+Also, while creating a character [Downtime](/character#downtime-dt) can be traded for any other Acquisitions.
+One [Downtime](/character#downtime-dt) provides two of any other Acquisitions, or one of two Currencies each.
 E.g. a rich businessman could trade some of his [Downtime](/character#downtime-dt) for [Resources](/character#resources-res) or [Influence](/character#influence-inf)

 !!! example "Example character idea"